Acoustic Lateral Recoil Force and Stable Lift of Anisotropic Particles: Acoustic Force and Torque with recoil contributions

-Using the same approach, but now integrating the angular momentum flux $\ten{\mathcal{M}}$ in Eq.~\eqref{force_tensor}, we derive expression for the acoustic torque in the monopole-dipole approximation with the self-action taken into account (see Supplemental Material):
+Using the same approach, but now integrating the angular momentum flux $\ten{\mathcal{M}}$ in Eq.~\eqref{force_tensor}, we derive expression for the acoustic torque in the monopole-dipole approximation with the self-action taken into account:

 The monopole radiation does not contribute to the torque since it carries no angular momentum.
 The main dipole term $\vb{T}_{\text{D}}$ has been known before \cite{PRL}, while the recoil term $\vb{T}_{\text{recoil}}$ is novel.
 This term also has an optical counterpart~\cite{Nieto-Vesperinas2015Jul,Nieto-Vesperinas2015Oct}, and it is crucial for the angular momentum conservation.
 In particular, the radiation torque on an isotropic lossless particle must vanish, and this is ensured by the balance of pure dipole and recoil contributions~\cite{PRL,Zhang2014Dec,Zhang2011Apr,Maidanik1958Jul,Silva2014Nov}.
+Equation \eqref{eq:full_force} and~\eqref{eq:torque_corr} are the key general results of this work.